-- INCREASING housing affordability - · MOVING individuals and families from the streets and shelters quickly into permanent, stable housing - PROVIDING the vital services that households need to maintain their housing - •PREVENTING homelessness every opportunity

-Four 10 Year Plan committees and an executive committee support implementation of goals by ensuring that best practice solutions are used within the continuum of care (CoC).
+- INCREASING housing affordability - MOVING individuals and families from the streets and shelters quickly into permanent, stable housing - PROVIDING the vital services that households need to maintain their housing - •PREVENTING homelessness at every opportunity by ensuring that best practice solutions are used within the continuum of care (CoC).
 Best practice approaches being implemented include coordinated intake and assessment, outcome-focused and data-driven decision making, permanent supportive housing for the chronically homeless, and rapid re-housing for families and individuals.
 The 10 Year Plan committees work in concert to ensure that available federal, state and local resources are used strategically to meet the needs of Arlington homeless households and those at risk of becoming homeless.